Bind a Database with Memory-Optimized Tables to a Resource Pool

 The following Transact-SQL creates a database named IMOLTP_DB which will contain one or more memory-optimized tables.
 The path <driveAndPath> must exist prior to running this command.

-Once you determine the memory needs for your memory-optimized tables, (see Determine Memory Needs for your Memory Optimized Tables) you need to determine what percentage of available memory you need, and set the memory percentages to that value or higher.
+Once you determine the memory needs for your memory-optimized tables, you need to determine what percentage of available memory you need, and set the memory percentages to that value or higher.

 For this example we will assume that from your calculations you determined that your memory-optimized tables and indexes need 16 GB of memory.
 Assume that you have 32 GB of memory committed for your use.